jinluchang/Qlattice/docs/contents/file-format.md

 Data is stored in the same order as the field format but only for the selected sites.

-Example on how to read/write the selected field is ``examples/selected-field/main.C``.
+Example on how to read/write the sparse field is ``examples-cpp/selected-field/main.cpp``.